sevenseasofbri/tp/docs/DeveloperGuide.md

 1. The command execution can affect the `Model` (e.g. setting a value).
 1. In addition, the `Ui` may also perform certain actions, such as displaying help to the user.

-### Architechture Component
+#### Command components
 The various command classes to be parsed can be divided into Trivial and Non-Trivial classes:

 ##### - Trivial Classes

 ##### - Non-Trivial Classes